svtk/AtomicKotlinCourse/Introduction to Objects/Constructors/Exercise 2/task.md

 ## Constructors (#2)

-Transform `fieldSize` and the initial coordinates into the arguments of the `Robot` class.
+We continue developing the `Robot` class from the exercises in the previous atom.
+Convert `fieldSize` and the initial coordinates into `Robot` constructor arguments.
+Verify that the previous `main()` tests still work.